get a better author photo

 So it had better be good.

-Here are four ways to get a headshot that’s better than the do-it-yourself option, but less expensive than paying full price at a studio.
+Here are four ways to get a headshot that’s better than the do-it-yourself option but less expensive than paying full price at a studio.

-Bartering involves swapping services.
 What do you do well that can help a professional photographer?
-Another way to approach this is to ask the photographer what she needs help with and then figure out how you can contribute in a way that makes a service swap fair.
+You can also ask the photographer what they need help with and then figure out how you can contribute in a way that makes a service swap fair.

 2. Offer to model for a photography class or workshop.